How to Take a Workation

 Spread the word

-Tell people where you’re going, and that you’ll be working while you’re there.
+Tell people where you’re going and that you’ll be working while you’re there.
 Shout it from the rooftops!
 Mass-email those work contacts!
 Update those statuses!
-Not only will it make you less likely to flake out on your plans, but you never know when that college acquaintance will reach out offering up her spare bedroom, or an old boss will connect you with his friend-of-a-friend who works at a company looking for someone exactly like you.
+Not only will it make you less likely to flake out on your plans, but you never know when that college acquaintance will reach out offering up her spare bedroom, or when an old boss will connect you with his friend of a friend who works at a company looking for someone exactly like you.

 Roam like home

-Which is why we’re obsessed with the startup Roam, a new company that offers boutique co-living accommodations by the week ($500 USD) or by the month ($1,800 USD) in Ubud, Miami, Madrid, and later this year, London and Buenos Aires.
-Not only are they cheaper than a New York City bachelor, but they look like gorgeous hotels, come fully furnished, and have private bathrooms (a must); plus you’ll be surrounded by fellow workationers (and who doesn’t want a few friends while traveling solo?!).
+Which is why we’re obsessed with the startup Roam, a new company that offers boutique co-living accommodations by the week (US$500) or by the month (US$1,800) in Ubud, Miami, Madrid, and later this year, London and Buenos Aires.
+Not only are they cheaper than a New York City bachelor, but they look like gorgeous hotels, come fully furnished, and have private bathrooms (a must); plus, you’ll be surrounded by fellow workationers (and who doesn’t want a few friends while traveling solo?).

 Pack Your Bags...

 …With everything you could possibly need to get a job.
-Resumes.
+Résumés.
 Birth certificates.
 Social security numbers.
-Void cheqes.
+Void checks.
 A work visa, if you plan on sticking around.
-Make sure to search what documents are standard asks when getting a job in your destination of choice before take-off.
+Make sure to search what documents are standard asks when getting a job in your destination of choice before takeoff.